-^{}Adjusted gross alpha is gross alpha minus uranium activity in pCi/L
+^{}Adjusted gross alpha is gross alpha minus uranium activity in pCi/L.

-- (6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
-Additionally, if the reported gross alpha activity is less than or equal to 15 pCi/L and the uncertainty of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L is acceptable (e.g. 36 ± 21 pCi/L would be acceptable since the low range is at 15 pCi/L).
+(6) If the sample location is known to have a TDS greater than 1,000 mg/L, gross alpha must be analyzed using an appropriate method, e.g., EPA 00-02, EPA 900.0.
+Additionally, if the reported gross alpha activity is less than or equal to 15 pCi/L and the uncertainty of the adjusted gross alpha analysis is greater than or equal to 15 pCi/L

+- is acceptable (e.g. 36 ± 21 pCi/L would be acceptable since the low range is at 15 pCi/L).
 Please utilize the appropriate method to minimize the uncertainty.
-See Profile R analyte list on the Division's website for additional information. - (7) The Meteoric Water Mobility Procedure (MWMP) shall be performed by a Nevadaapproved laboratory, in accordance with ASTM method E 2242 (or the most current method). - (8) Nevada Modified Sobek Procedure (NMSP) shall be performed by a Nevadaapproved laboratory, using a LECO-type analysis, in accordance with the most current update.
-The NMSP is a specific static test or acid-base accounting test. - (9) When static testing(8) characterization of Mined Materials falls within one of the scenarios requiring kinetic testing, as set forth in the current version of the Division guidance document "Waste Rock, Overburden, and Ore Characterization and Evaluation", the Permittee shall notify the Division in writing within 10 days of receipt of the sample result, and either: - a.
-Initiate kinetic testing(10) or - b.
+See Profile R analyte list on the Division's website for additional information. - (7) Monitoring for water standing in the underground workings will be only during periods of temporary closure. - (8) The Meteoric Water Mobility Procedure (MWMP) shall be performed by a Nevadaapproved laboratory in accordance with American Society for Testing and Materials (ASTM) Method E 2242-13 (or the most current method) - (9) Nevada Modified Sobek Procedure (NMSP) shall be performed by a Nevada-approved laboratory, using a LECO-type analysis, in accordance with the most current update.
+The NMSP is a specific static test or acid-base accounting test. - (10) When static testing(9) characterization of Mined Materials falls within one of the scenarios requiring kinetic testing, as set forth in the current version of the Division guidance document "Waste Rock, Overburden, and Ore Characterization and Evaluation", the Permittee shall notify the Division in writing within 10 days of receipt of the sample result, and either: - a.
+Initiate kinetic testing(11) or - b.
 Request to waive kinetic testing for the individual samples.
-The request must be made in writing and must be approved in writing by the Division to be considered valid - (10) Kinetic testing (humidity cell testing) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance (μS/cm) preferably from a raw, non-filtered aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation only if pH < 5 SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium; Following coarse filtration of the extract, samples for Profile I metals shall be filtered, digested, and analyzed for the dissolved fraction; samples requiring Uranium(2) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations during weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) shall be analyzed by a Nevada-certified analytical laboratory for Profile I(1), and Uranium(2) parameters, as applicable, and specific conductance (μS/cm) and acidity and/or alkalinity shall be recorded as required by the extract pH; Final results reported shall include initial and final static test results(9), a Profile I(1), and Uranium(2), analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
+The request must be made in writing and must be approved in writing by the Division to be considered valid. - (11) Kinetic testing (humidity cell testing) shall be performed by a Nevada-approved laboratory, in accordance with ASTM Method D 5744-18 Option 'A' (or the most current approved method); tests shall be run for a minimum of 20 weeks and for a longer duration if warranted or recommended by the analytical laboratory or required by the Division; samples shall be collected weekly (all weeks) and measurements shall be recorded for redox potential (Eh), pH, specific conductance (uS/cm) preferably from a raw, non-filtered aliquot; acidity and/or alkalinity (as determined by the raw extract pH), sulfate, iron (total), plus ferric and ferrous speciation only if pH < 5 SU), shall be analyzed following coarse filtration of the extract; and dissolved calcium and magnesium; Following coarse filtration of the extract, samples for Profile I(1) metals shall be filtered, digested, and analyzed for the dissolved fraction; samples requiring Uranium(4) analysis shall be unfiltered, digested (as applicable) and analyzed for total recoverable concentrations during weeks 0, 1, 2, 4, 8, 12, 16, and 20; 4-week extracts thereafter (i.e., week 24, 28, 32, etc.) shall be analyzed by a Nevada-certified analytical laboratory for Profile I(1) and Uranium(4), parameters, as applicable, and specific conductance (μS/cm) and acidity and/or alkalinity shall be recorded as required by the extract pH; Final results reported shall include initial and final static test results(9), a Profile I(1), and Uranium(4) analysis of the final leachate, all kinetic test results above, and any additional analyses required by the Division.
 The Division will not consider a request to terminate an HCT until at least week 20.
 Under no circumstance will the HCT be placed on 'hold' pending Division review.